leanprover-community/mathlib3/docs/install_debian.md

 If, for some reason, you happen to loose the "Lean messages" area, you can get it back with "Ctrl-Shift-Enter".
 Also, you can get the Lean documentation inside VScode using "Ctrl-Shift-p" and then, inside the text field that appeared, type "lean doc" and hit Enter.
+Then click "Theorem proving in Lean" and enjoy.

 ## Working on an existing package

 Suppose you want to work on an existing project.
 As example, we will take [Perfectoid spaces](https://github.com/leanprover-community/lean-perfectoid-spaces).
+Open a terminal.

 * If you have not logged in since you installed Lean and mathlib, then you need to first type `source ~/.profile`.